How to make pork scratchings at home in your oven.

 - 5 grams Salt for flavour

 - Buy some raw pork rind.
-Most traditional butchers will be able to sell this to you.
-Some supermarket will be able to as well.
-Morrison's Supermarket sells the skin by itself.
+Morrison's Supermarket sells the rind for crackling by itself.
 This is where we got ours from.

 - Remove any wrapping from the pack and recycle it or dispose of it correctly.
 You can see that ours is ready scored which helps a lot!